Improved Tree Sparsifiers in Near-Linear Time: Introduction

 A stronger cut strategy was developed by~\cite{orecchia2008partitioning}, achieving an $O(\log n)$-approximation for the sparsest cut problem.
 The expansion produced by this cut strategy follows from Cheeger's inequality~\cite{cheeger1970lower} and therefore, at least intuitively, is unsuitable for flow routing purposes.
 This stands in contrast to the cut player of~\cite{khandekar2009graph}, whose expansion follows from embedding a uniform demands matrix (all $1$'s) into the expanding set.

 Agassy, Dorfman, and Kaplan~\cite{agassy2023expander} were able to translate \cite{orecchia2008partitioning}'s improved cut strategy into a ``balanced cut or expander" procedure of approximation $O(\log n)$, resulting in a near-linear time expander decomposition algorithm which improved on the prior expander decomposition algorithm by Saranurak and Wang~\cite{saranurak2019expander} that uses~\cite{khandekar2009graph}'s cut strategy.
 In~\cite{ADK25}, Agassy, Dorfman and Kaplan show how to extend their results to the case of generalized conductance.
 By generalized conductance, they refer to conductance with respect to a vertex measure.
 Formally, given a vertex measure $\mu : V \to \RR_{\ge 0}$, and a set $S\subseteq V$, the expansion of a cut $(S,\bar{S})$ with respect to $\muG$ is defined as $\Phi^{\mu}_{G}(S,\bar{S}) \defeq \frac{\capacity(S,\bar{S})}{\min(\mu(S), \mu(\bar{S}))}$, where $\mu(U)$, for $U\subseteq V$, is defined as $\mu(U) \defeq \sum_{v\in U}{\mu(v)}$.
 We use the result by~\cite{ADK25} in a black-box manner as explained in Section~\ref{subsec:first-step-summary}.
+We note that for the purpose of obtaining our $O(\log^3 \log \log n)$ quality tree flow-sparsifier, one could alternatively rely on~\cite{saranurak2019expander}, together with our refinement phase.
+However, achieving the improved $O(\log^2 \log \log n)$ quality tree cut-sparsifier crucially relies on the spectral cut player underlying~\cite{ADK25}.

 Typically, as in this work, hierarchical decompositions are computed \emph{top-down} by recursively splitting clusters starting from the root $V$.
 Li, Rao, and Wang~\cite{li2025congestion} take the opposite, \emph{bottom-up} approach, constructing a congestion approximator of quality $O(\log^{10} n)$.
 Their main tool is a weak expander decomposition: they build a sequence of partitions $P_1, P_2, \ldots, P_L$ of $V$, where each partition corresponds to a weak expander decomposition, and $P_1$ is the partition into singleton clusters and $P_L = \{V\}$.
 The collection of cuts from these partitions does not form a laminar family.
 Instead, the congestion-approximator’s set of cuts consists of all intersections of sub-clusters drawn from different levels.
 A technical challenge is that expander-decomposition routines typically invoke approximate max-flow algorithms that themselves rely on the top-down congestion-approximator of~\cite{racke2014computing}.
 The construction of~\cite{li2025congestion} avoids this potential circularity by maintaining ``pseudo''-congestion-approximators derived from the partial hierarchy $P_1, \ldots, P_i$ and using them within the max-flow subroutines required for the weak expander decomposition.